davidthewatson/davidthewatson.github.io/src/hci_human_computer_insight_as_sensemaking.md

 Many of the insights are more like the soft sciences (qualitative and phenomenological) and less like the hard sciences (quantitative and empirical).

 That's OK.
-Education can benefit across the spectrum from cradle to crave.
+Education can benefit across the spectrum from cradle to grave.

 Young and old alike benefit when education gets an inexpensive, positive, and scalable  pairing partner between teachers and students.